 I used a 3-inch biscuit cutter for these nice fat biscuits.
 You can use a smaller size cookie or biscuit cutter, just note that the cooking time may need to be shortened.

-And the most important tip of all…. homemade biscuits are best served hot, and definitely best eaten the day they are baked.
+And perhaps the most important tip of all…. homemade biscuits are best served hot, and definitely best eaten the day they are baked.
 A smear of soft butter, and maybe a drizzle of honey, are perfection.

 First, you can store the dough stored in fridge for up to 5 days, which is really a great idea, meaning you can bake up half of your biscuits one day, and half a few days later.
 Fresh homemade hot biscuits twice in one week – that’s pretty appealing.